-I sleep like the dead.
 I sleep through earthquakes, construction outside our bedroom, my husband taking a shower and getting ready for work.
 It's my superpower.
 My husband, however, wakes at the slightest noise and regularly wakes every few hours throughout the night and early morning hours.
-Yes, this means he will probably survive "the big one" (bye, world), but it also means he lives a sleep-deprived existence.
-I've made it my mission to help him out with this.
+This means he lives a sleep-deprived existence, so I've made it my mission to help him out.
 We turned our bedroom into a cave with blackout curtains and switched to linen sheets for better temperature control to no avail.
-He tried taking melatonin supplements and joined a gym to get in more exercise, but nothing has made a noticeable difference — until now.
+He tried taking CBD and melatonin supplements and joined a gym to get in more exercise, but nothing has made a noticeable difference — until now.

-Enter: Lush Sleepy Lotion, a super creamy lotion made up of natural ingredients like oat milk, cocoa butter, and almond oil.
+Enter: Lush Sleepy Lotion ($18), a supercreamy lotion made up of natural ingredients like oat milk, cocoa butter, and almond oil.
 The scent is a mix of lavender and tonka perfume, the latter of which has notes of vanilla, cherry, almond, and cinnamon.

 After reading a number of reviews online raving about how this magic lotion can cure everything from insomnia to eczema, I had to see if it'd help my husband finally sleep through the night.
 And if it didn't work, at least he'd have soft skin, right?